flipkart-incubator/grpc-jexpress/README.md

 ```
 $ ./build/install/examples/bin/hello-world-server
 ```
-The Grpc Server, hosted Grpc services and the Jetty server status will be displayed in the console.
-By attaching an MBeans explorer like JConsole, one can inspect method-level execution metrics for the Grpc services.
+The gRPC Server, hosted gRPC services and the Jetty server status will be displayed in the console.
+By attaching an MBeans explorer like JConsole, one can inspect method-level execution metrics for the gRPC services.

 And in a different terminal window run: